IvanHurtado92/pagina_colibri/README.md

 ## Proyect created with the intention to practice and to help my familiy's bussiness

-# The main tools used in this proyect are React and Tailwind, and it is now being developed through vite instead of CRA
+# The main tools used in this proyect are React and Tailwind, and it is now being developed through Vite instead of CRA (Create React App)